Mejez6603/SBVC/README.md

-# Firebase Studio
+# VerseView

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+This is a Next.js application designed to provide a clean and distraction-free way to read Bible passages.